 An blinked.
 Perhaps she'd just thought she'd heard someone mention Yukimura.
-Maybe this girl they were talking about simply had a similar-sounding name.
+Maybe this girl they were talking about simply had a similar name.

-"Guess we'll find out," Hiyono said, tilting her head toward the door.
-A girl was walking in, and she was the loveliest non-celebrity An had ever seen.
+"Guess we'll find out," Hiyono said, nodding toward the door.
+A girl had walked in, and she was the absolute loveliest non-celebrity An had ever seen.
 She paused upon entering the room, clearly aware of the many eyes on her, and smiled confidently.
 With a toss of her long, mahogany-colored hair, she strolled over to where a group of boys and girls lounged, Kirihara included.

 Hiyono laughed a little.
 "Seems the same to me."
-To An, she explained, "The girl who just came in is Yukimura Sayoko.
+To An she explained, "That's Yukimura Sayoko.
 She just got back from studying in the United States for a year."